finackninja/PSFalcon/README.md

 ***
 ### **[PSFalcon v2 is now available](https://github.com/crowdstrike/psfalcon).
-It offers several performance and usability improvements over v1.4.2, but does have several script-breaking changes.
+It offers several performance and usability improvements over v1.4.2, but does contain script-breaking changes.
 Please test with existing scripts before deleting v1.4.2, as v1.4.2 will eventually be taken offline.**
 ***

 **WARNING**: PSFalcon v1.4.2 is an independent project and not supported by CrowdStrike.